main-branch/semver_pr_label_check/README.md

 Refer to the [GitHub Actions documentation](https://docs.github.com/en/actions) for more details on adding notifications.

-## Change Type Labels
+## Change type labels

-Make sure to add the following labels to your GitHub repository to use this workflow effectively.
+**Note**: Before using this workflow, ensure that the required labels are created in your repository settings with these names and the desired colors and descriptions.

 I use `#1D76DB` as the label color, but you can use whatever you want.